pelme/htpy/docs/README.md

 - **Familiar concepts from React:** React helped make it popular writing HTML with a programming language. htpy uses a lot of similar constructs.

+## Philosophy

+htpy generates HTML elements and attributes and provide a few helpers.

+htpy does not enforce any particular pattern or style to organize your pages, components and layouts.
+That does not mean that htpy cannot be used to build sophisticated web pages or applications.

+Rather the opposite: you are encouraged the leverage the power of Python to structure your project.
+Use modules, classes, functions, decorators, list comprehension, generators, conditionals, static typing and any other feature of Python to organize your components.
+This gives you a lot of power and makes htpy scale from a single small Flask project to bigger applications.

+[Common patterns](https://htpy.dev/common-patterns/) can give you some ideas that you can build upon yourself.

 ## Installation

 [htpy is available on PyPI](https://pypi.org/project/htpy/).
 You may install the latest version using pip: